bt3gl/building_blog/content/natas_wargames.md

 Continuing my quest through the [Wargames], today I am going to talk about the 20 first levels of [Natas], the **web exploitation episode**.

-I divide the exploits in two parts.
+I divide the exploits into two parts.
 The first part contains the easy challenges that don't demand much art (and are a bit boring).
 The second part comprehends the challenges that do, with scripting, brute force, and all the fun stuff.

 Let the game begin.